|Type:||9-cylinder, air-cooled, radial, piston|

 Turner's Wasp engines on the 247D were christened by movie actree Bebe Daniels as “Nip” and “Tuck.”
 This engine is Tuck which accumulated more than 5,000 hours in commercial service before being retired in 1938.

-Email if you have any information or comments on the Roscoe Turner's Pratt & Whitney R-1340 S1H1-G Wasp.
+Send in this Contact Reference Form if you have any information or comments on the Roscoe Turner's Pratt & Whitney R-1340 S1H1-G Wasp.